pymc-devs/pymc-examples/myst_nbs/samplers/DEMetropolisZ_tune_drop_fraction.myst.md

 ---

 # DEMetropolis(Z): tune_drop_fraction
-The implementation of `DEMetropolisZ` in PyMC3 uses a different tuning scheme than described by [ter Braak & Vrugt, 2008](https://doi.org/10.1007/s11222-008-9104-9).
+The implementation of `DEMetropolisZ` in PyMC uses a different tuning scheme than described by [ter Braak & Vrugt, 2008](https://doi.org/10.1007/s11222-008-9104-9).
 In our tuning scheme, the first `tune_drop_fraction * 100` % of the history from the tuning phase is dropped when the tune iterations end and sampling begins.

 In this notebook, a D-dimenstional multivariate normal target densities is sampled with `DEMetropolisZ` at different `tune_drop_fraction` settings to show why the setting was introduced.